CA Southern Africa driving Symantec Enterprise Cloud in SA’s enterprise sector

 Brink concludes that SEC represents an exciting prospect for SA’s enterprise sector especially when augmented by CA Southern Africa’s team of incomparably experienced and skilled technology professionals.

-CA Southern Africa is a representative of Broadcom Software solutions and other globally leading OEMs, in the sub-Saharan region.
+CA Southern Africa an exhibitor at the 2023 ITWeb Security Summit is a representative of Broadcom Software solutions and other globally leading OEMs, in the sub-Saharan region.
 CA Southern Africa’s vision for the delivery of mission-critical technologies that enterprises need to compete and win is augmented by a team of incomparably skilled technology specialists.

 Today, software is at the heart of every business, in every industry, and we assist our customers - through the use of modern technology - to change the way we live; transact; and communicate across mobile; cloud; distributed and mainframe environments.
 The mainframe is part of a hybrid IT and multi-cloud world.
 CA Southern Africa enables companies to embark on the frictionless digital transformation journey necessary to seize the opportunities presented by the application economy.